 To be sure you’re on the right trail, look out for the red “T” marked along the way.
 You’ll also see little signposts telling how far you’ve come, and how far away the summit is.
 The trail is 6km each way.

 From hiking Pulpit Rock, I realized I don’t really have a problem hiking big steps upwards!
 It must be #thighpower from Warrior yoga poses 😄

 More steps again..
 You can see the snake-shaped flat path at the back!
 This is the steepest part of the hiking trail.

 You know what’s the most frustrating part about the hike?
 I’ll be hiking and congratulating myself silently that I’m going strong, stepping up huge stones continuously.
-Then I’ll look up and see Caroline sitting relaxedly on a huge rock, way up above where I was, waiting for the rest of us to reach.😠 Lol!
+Then I’ll look up and see Caroline sitting relaxedly on a huge rock, way up above where I was, waiting for the rest of us to reach. 😠

-There’s a pool.. sometimes, people set up their tents over here, according to Caroline who’s hiked up Preikestolen many times.
+There’s a pool.. sometimes, people set up their tents over here, according to my friend who has hiked Preikestolen many times.

 First peek at the stunning Lysefjord!

 I know the photo above looked quite like it, but nope, that’s NOT the popular spot you’re hoping to reach.
 The famous plateau is just a bit further up.
 Ps that girl with the backpack = Caroline, so far away ahead yet again 😠